Live moss is the vital beating heart of the terrarium, the defining element that makes your piece look truly, vibrantly, alive.

 Clumpy mosses are best used to add juicy green tufts to your terrarium.
 A great pick (and my all-time personal favorite moss ever) would be Dicranum scoparium, more affectionately and commonly known as Mood Moss.

 On the other hand, sheet mosses are perfect for creating wild grassy coverage.
-Fern Moss (Thuidium delicatulum) is a good choice.
+Hypnum Moss is a good choice, as it holds together so well in a sheet.

 We’re hardly scratching the surface with these two, so for more, visit our terrarium moss article and the Terrarium Plant Index.
 It even has a “moss” filter.
 You’re welcome.